thaysom22/gitpod-full-template-dec2020/README.md

 How project will satisfy these player goals:

-* Game is designed to be adversarial to encourage focus and to motivate players.
+* Game is designed to be adversarial to encourage focus and to motivate players - the game is head to head and is called 'Substitution Skirmish'.
 * Provides useful feedback to players about whether they have evaluated an expression correctly.
 * Feedback is provided to players after each about whether they chose the optimal expression from the grid so that they can understand and improve their performance in the game over time.
 * Complexity of algebric expressions is aligned with UK GCSE curriculum for expected level of proficiency of pupils aged 10-15 years.